-This figure shows four priority areas east of the Mississippi River for protecting endangered coastal plain ecosystems, including long leaf pine forests and associated swamps and deciduous forests.
+This map shows four priority areas east of the Mississippi River for protecting these ecosystems, including long leaf pine forests as well as swamps and deciduous forests.

 These four areas all lie within the southern conifer forest ecoregion (NA0529) which extends over 236,600 square kilometers of southeastern North America.

 In each case, the core and adjoining areas should be managed as one ecological unit.
-All four areas have an urgent need for four actions (1) land acquisition to link the core and adjoining lands in order to enlarge the protected area, (2) land acquisition to establish ecologically meaningful boundaries, (3) restoration of natural fire regimes (summer burns), and (4) elimination of logging.
+All four areas have an urgent need for four actions: (1) land acquisition to link the core and adjoining lands in order to enlarge the protected area, (2) land acquisition to establish ecologically meaningful boundaries, (3) restoration of natural fire regimes (summer burns), and (4) phasing out commerical logging.

 A – Eglin Airforce Base